Just a Bite:

-If your baby is ready to try solids, a variety of foods, textures, and tastes is necessary to help build excited, adventurous eaters and can even help prevent picky eaters.
+If your baby is ready to try solids and delicious baby snacks, a variety of foods, textures, and tastes is necessary to help build excited, adventurous eaters and can even help prevent picky eaters.
 Just as you introduce fruits and vegetables, you should be introducing common allergens in a safe way (like shellfish, sesame, egg, and milk!).

 Food should always be age-appropriate and the right consistency.
 When introducing first foods, here are some to avoid:

 There are no rules on which food should come first, that decision is up to you and there are many fun and nutritious recipes to try with your little ones!
 But it’s important to keep exposure to diverse foods as a routine and part of their everyday feedings.